-Т o: A ssignment: Teacher Tł he salary and other benefits that follow are applicable for the 2024-2025 school year: A A. SALARY AND OTHER CASH BENEFITS culated on the basis of the following qualifications): , and years of teaching experience RMB 0.00 Net 10% of RMB salary and will be paid to the teachers as a lump sum in the conclusion of each school year) RMB 0.00 3.
-Stipend for Add ditional Semester Units (above current and towards next higher degree) RMB 0.00 ment money May inclusive @ RMB 700-900/month depending on location of he school and upon presentation of legal taxi receipts) RMB7,000.00 - 9,000.00 - nce (Tax free when to and from your home country as indicated by the se for your Chinese visa) RMB 11,560.00 Total: RMB above annual emoluments, the school also pays the following, ng and completion of service contract: Relocation/Excess s baggage allowance RMB 17,000.00 B. At the beginnin ng of service: Signing-on bonus (Paid in cash upon arrival) RMB 6,800.00
+' ۱. ssignment: Teacher l· ne salary and other benefits that follow are applicable for the 2025-2026 school year : ١.
+SALARY AND OTHER CASH BENEFITS Net Salary (calculated on the basis of the following qualifications): , and years of teaching experience RMB 0.00 2.
+Retirement (Net 10% of RMB salary and will be paid to the teachers as a lump sum in cash following the conclusion of each school year) RMB 0.00 3.
+Stipend for Additional Semester Units (above current and towards next higher degree) RMB 0.00 4.
+Taxi reimbursement money (paid August to May inclusive @ RMB 700-900/month depending on location of housing from the school and upon presentation of legal taxi receipts) RMB7,000.00 - 9,000.00 5.
+Passage Allowance (Tax free when to and from your home country as indicated by the passport you use for your Chinese visa) RMB 11,560.00 Total: RMB In addition to the above annual emoluments, the school also pays the following, A. At the beginning and completion of service contract: Relocation/Excess baggage allowance RMB 17,000.00 B. At the beginning of service: Signing-on bonus (Paid in cash upon arrival) RMB 6,800.00

-New state regulation governing pension schemes were passed by the Chinese government in 2012; however, these have yet to be enacted.
+- \ New state regulation governing pension schemes were passed by the Chinese government in 2012; however, these have yet to be enacted.
 Should this occur, it may require that teachers make individual contributions to local social insurance funds in accordance with local government regulations.
 If required, the teacher's contribution will be deducted from the teacher's retirement benefit (10% of salary) and paid directly to the relevant authorities by the school.
 Any residual balance will be paid in cash (as above).
-The teacher may withdraw funds held by the local authorities when departing China upon completion of their contracts.

-Note: Passage, relocation and excess baggage allowances are paid as cash benefits but are only tax free when appropriate invoices & supporting documentation are provided.
+The teacher may withdraw funds held by the local authorities when departing China upon completion of their contracts. - \\Note: Passage, relocation and excess baggage allowances are paid as cash benefits but are only tax free when appropriate invoices & supporting documentation are provided.
 In cases where appropriate invoices and the required supporting documentation (e.g. boarding cards and travelling details) are not provided or are only partially provided, the tax burden on the non-invoiced/supported component of the benefit plus any additional increases in taxation on salary/income resulting from the non-provision of invoices/documentations will be borne by the teacher and deducted from the teacher's salary.
 (Approximately 30% on the non-invoiced component)